Artistic gymnastics: Age requirements

 The FIG imposes a minimum age requirement on gymnasts competing in certain international meets, but it does not impose a maximum age limit.
 The term senior refers to world-class or elite gymnasts who are age-eligible under FIG rules: Female gymnasts must be at least 16 or turning 16 within the calendar year, and the minimum age for men is 18.
 The term junior refers to any gymnast who competes at a world-class or elite level but is too young to be classified as a senior.

 Juniors are judged under the same Code of Points as seniors and often exhibit the same difficulty level in their routines.
 Still, they cannot compete at the Olympics, World Championships, or World Cups.
 Many meets, such as the European Championships, have separate divisions for juniors.
 But some competitions, such as the Goodwill Games, the Pan American Games, the Pacific Rim Championships, and the All-Africa Games, permit seniors and juniors to compete together.

 The age requirement is contentious and is frequently debated by coaches, gymnasts, and other members of the gymnastics community.
 Those in favor of the age limits argue that they promote the participation of older athletes and spare younger gymnasts from the stress of competition and high-level training.
 Opponents point out that junior gymnasts are scored under the same Code of Points as the seniors (with some restrictions) and train mainly with the same skills.
 They also argue that younger gymnasts need the experience of competing in major events to improve as athletes.

 Since stricter age requirements were adopted in the early 1980s, there have been several well-documented and many more suspected cases of juniors with falsified documents competing as seniors.
 The FIG has only taken disciplinary action in three cases: those of Kim Gwang-Suk of North Korea, who competed at the 1989 World Artistic Gymnastics Championships when she may have been as young as 11; Hong Su-jong of North Korea, who competed under three different birth dates in the 2000s; and China's Dong Fangxiao, who competed at the 2000 Olympics when she was 14.

-While the minimum age requirement applies to both women and men, it is more contentious in the women's program because, while most top male gymnasts are in their late teens or early twenties, female gymnasts are typically ready to compete at the international level by their mid-teens.
-The difference is largely because men's skills emphasize strength more than women's.